Before You Sign Up

 2. You’ll complete a short trial start survey.

-3. You’ll receive information about how events work and how to participate.
+3. You’ll receive information about how events work and how to participate including the CoolDown Terms and Conditions.

 Will I need to install any equipment?